Gamers on YouTube: Evolving Video Consumption

 game had the most shares and comments per view in 2012.
 Community-created

-content, such as tutorials, walkthroughs and game powered entertainment videos,
+content, such as tutorials, walkthroughs and game powered entertainment

-voice of the broader community.
+to the voice of the broader community.

 Video — An Indicator of Interest